The protocol layer that makes autonomous AI reviewable before it acts.

 Principal bound to the evidence record.

-Outcome cryptographically sealed for review.
+Outcome preserved as cryptographically verifiable evidence for review.

 VEX changes the contract between an agent and a privileged system.